Algorithmic approach to simulate Hamiltonian dynamics and an NMR simulation of Quantum State Transfer

-Using hard pulses alone or by standard refocusing techniques \cite{ernst,kha07}, each element of the product operator basis $\textbf{B}$ (Eq. (\ref{eqn:basis})) can be implemented experimentally.
-One can arrive at the pulse sequence that implements $U_{\rm{QST}}$ by piecing together the pulse sequences to construct all the elements in the decomposition.
-Moreover, in Eq. (\ref{eqn:Ising}) (and Eq. (\ref{eqn:gen})) all elements in the decomposition can be implemented by only using nearest neighbour couplings.
-The other couplings are refocused during the net period of the sequence.
-Hence an effective qubit chain can be created in the NMR QIP, and the pulse sequence alters the total NMR Hamiltonian so that it evolution is identical to that of the Ising Hamiltonian ${\cal H}_I$ after $t_0$.
-We will employ ${}^{1}$H, ${}^{13}$C and ${}^{19}$F as a 3-qubit chain in that order; the $J_{HF}$ coupling is refocused and not used.
+The gates in the PPD~(Eq. \ref{eqn:gen}) are implemented by using NMR pulse sequences~\cite{basis} as the controls.
+To do so, note that the rotations generated by any basis operators, such as $B_iB_j$, can be realized by using ~\cite{clifford-universal}: $\exp(-\tau[B_i,B_j]) = \exp(i\frac{\pi}{2}B_i)\exp(i\tau B_j)\exp(-i\frac{\pi}{2}B_i)$.
+Thus orthogonal rotations by elements of $\textbf{B}$ are implemented using hard pulses alone, by Hahn echo refocusing~\cite{ernst1983,tseng}, or by a combination of both.
+Piecing together these sequences leads to the implementation of $U_I$ (Fig. \ref{fig:ising2}) \cite{ajoy-supp}.
+In Eq. \ref{eqn:gen} the multiqubit operators act only on contiguous qubit positions.
+Hence they can be constructed only using nearest-neighbor couplings.
+The non nearest-neighbor couplings are refocused during the simulation time and ${}^{1}$H, ${}^{13}$C and ${}^{19}$F (in that order) form the requisite $3$-qubit chain.

-Let $|\psi_I\rangle = \alpha|0\rangle + \beta|1\rangle$ be the state of the first qubit which is to be transferred along the spin chain.
-The protocol \cite{franco2} requires that the last qubit be initialized to $|0\rangle$, while the second qubit can be in any arbitrary state.
-For ease of measurement, we will fix the initial state of the second qubit also to $|0\rangle$.
-The initial state of the spin chain, $|\psi_I00\rangle$, was prepared from a $|000\rangle$ psuedopure state using a $\varphi$-angle X pulse on the first qubit, where $\varphi=\tan^{-1}\frac{\beta}{\alpha}$.
-The pulse sequence for $U_{\rm{QST}}$ (Fig \ref{fig:ising2}) was then applied.
-However, for the readout of $|\psi_I\rangle$, projective measurement is not possible in an ensemble QIP architecture like NMR.
-Instead, to verify that QST has indeed occurred, we applied a CNOT(1,3) gate, forcing the system in the state $(|00\rangle + i|11\rangle)|\psi_I\rangle$.
-The state of the third qubit was measured with a $\bar{Y}$ pulse with the receiver coil in the X direction.
-The obtained NMR signal shows excellent correlation with $\sin\varphi$ (Fig. \ref{fig:ising3}i), showing that the state $|\psi_I\rangle$ has been transferred to the last qubit.
+Let $|\psi_I\rangle = \alpha|0\rangle + \beta|1\rangle$ be the initial state of the first qubit, which is to be transferred along the spin chain.
+Although the protocol allows the state of the second qubit to be arbitrary, we fix its initial state to $|0\rangle$ for ease of measurement.
+Thus the initial state of the chain is $|\psi_I00\rangle$, and is created from the $|000\rangle$ psuedopure state (created by spatial averaging~\cite{pps}) using a $\varphi=2\tan^{-1}({\beta}/{\alpha})$ X pulse on the first qubit.
+The pulse sequence corresponding to the PPD of $U_{I}$ (Fig. \ref{fig:ising2}) is then applied.
+Since projective measurement is not possible in an bulk-ensemble QIP like NMR \cite{test-bed}, the readout of the final state of the spin chain is done by applying a CNOT$(1,3)$ gate (see \cite{cory-gate}) to force the system to $(|00\rangle + i|11\rangle)|\psi_I\rangle$.
+The state of the third qubit is measured with the receiver coil in the Y direction.
+The results (Fig. \ref{fig:ising3}i) shows excellent agreement with $\sin\varphi$ \cite{ajoy-supp}, which indeed confirms the QST.